-The Montessori programs are program is offered at two attendance area elementary schools (Daniel Bagley and Graham Hill).
-Elementary School.
+The Montessori program is offered at Daniel Bagley Elementary School.
 Students, including those who live in a school's attendance area, must apply for Montessori.
 Students who live in other attendance areas may also apply through the regular School Choice process.
 Assignment depends on space available; tiebreakers apply during Open Enrollment.
 After waitlists have been dissolved, program changes within the same school will be at principal discretion.
 Leschi offers a blended (contemporary and Montessori) program to all students.